 Current residents must sign-up to stay

 Current campus and Ocean View residents must sign-up to stay for any portion of Spring break, using the Spring Break Request (login) below.
 Those who stay should be aware of the restrictions and limitations during break.
-These are described below and in email message which is sent by the Housing Director to students who sign-up.
+These are described below and in email message which is sent by the Housing Office to students who sign-up.
 Also, students are asked to verify (and update, if necessary) their emergency information on their student profile.
 This is very important since fewer residence hall staff are on campus that week.